w3f/Grants-Program/applications/sacred-protocol.md

 **c.
 Brief Description:** Sacred Protocol is a decentralized tipping primitive that allows creators to receive support from fans across borders, platforms, and currencies.
 We aim to break open the creator economy for the 80–90% of audiences currently unable to tip due to geographic, platform, and payment limitations.

 **d.
-Polkadot Integration:** This project introduces Polkadot-native tipping by integrating Polkadot wallets and enabling transactions in DOT on Westend and MainNet.
+Polkadot Integration:** This project introduces Polkadot-native tipping by integrating Polkadot wallets and enabling transactions in DOT on Paseo and MainNet.
 Sacred becomes a live dApp showcasing Polkadot’s potential for social finance and creator engagement.
 This proposal also includes building a Creator Campaign working with creators to increase engagement and community building within the Polkadot ecosystem.

 **e.
 Motivation:** We believe Polkadot is uniquely suited for global-scale social utility applications.
 Its multi-chain design and tooling like Polkadot Wallet provide the backbone for scalable, user-friendly micro-transactions.